taboca/telasocial-labs/pages/nodejs-forever-daemon/content.md

 ## Notes about logs and system messages

 Forever will keep the logs and system stdout and error messages in a file that is associated with your process.
 Look for a ".forever" hidden directory under the user which you have Forever installed.

+## More to come

+### How to make your "forever app" to be launched in boot time using the /etc/init.d in your Linux.

 ## References